Gyda Oil Field: Production

 Gyda is located in approximately 66 m of water.
 The main reservoir stands at 4000 m in the Upper Jurassic Ula Formation.
-The field has one conventional steel facility with production, drilling, living quarters.
-Gyda currently produces an average of 10000 oilbbl/d.
-The field also produces excessive amount of water making the oil production stable.
-Due to the difficulties, the production license was extended to 2018.
-Several new wells are currently being drilled.
-The produced oil is transported by a pipeline to Ekofisk oil field and on to Teesside for refining.
+The field had one conventional steel facility with production, drilling, living quarters.
+The topsides were built at various locations in Norway and the steel jacket in the UK.
+Gyda produced an average of 10000 oilbbl/d.
+The field also produced large quantities of water, helping in making the oil production stable.
+After many years of dwindling production, the production license was extended until 2020 when the decision was taken to begin decommissioning.
+A total of 32 wells were drilled during the lifetime of the field.
+The produced oil was transported by a pipeline to nearby Ekofisk oil field and on to Teesside for refining.